KelvinTegelaar/PowerShellWarrantyReports/README.md

        update-warrantyinfo -Autotask -AutotaskCredentials $creds -AutotaskAPIKey 'APIINTEGRATIONKEY' -GenerateReports -ReportsLocation "C:\OtherFolder"

+## Hudu
 To update Hudu, first edit the asset layout of the devices you wish to update to add a new field.
 If you wish to use expirations and not have apple devices, choose a date field and enable add to expirations.
 If you wish to have apple devices you will need to make this a string field and not use expirations.
 Make a note of the name of the field and the name of the asset layout then call the script:

         update-warrantyinfo -Hudu -HuduAPIKey "YourAPIKey" -HuduBaseURL "YourHuduDomain" -HuduDeviceAssetLayout "Desktops / Laptops" -HuduWarrantyField "Warranty Expiry" -SyncWithSource -OverwriteWarranty -ExcludeApple

+## Halo PSA / ITSM / Service Desk
+To update Halo you will first need to determine which field name you are using to store you serial numbers.
+This could be a base field such as "inventory_number", an asset field such as "Serial Number" or a custom field such as "CFSerialNumber".
+You can find the name by using the Halo Powershell Module and using Get-HaloAsset -FullObjects and inpecting the returned objects:

+        update-warrantyinfo -Halo -HaloClientID "YourAPIAppClientID" -HaloClientSecret "YourHaloAPIAppSecret" -HaloURL "YourHaloURL" -HaloSerialField "Halo Serial Field Name" -SyncWithSource -OverwriteWarranty -ExcludeApple

+## BluetraitIO
 To execute an update of all devices in BluetraitIO use:

     update-warrantyinfo -BluetraitIO -BTAPIKEY "your_api_key" -BTAPIURL "https://example.bluetrait.io/api/" -SyncWithSource -OverwriteWarranty